 That may be why people are excited for the open-book bar exam in some states.
 I eagerly await the test takers’ realization that it’s not just about having access to knowledge but whether they can use it properly.
 Removing the memorization requirement doesn’t really change the exam.
-In fact, it will probably hurt if you’re wasting time looking things up.
+In fact, it will probably hurt unless you know how to look things up quickly.

 It’s not that I’m ragging on memorization.
-You should memorize—but not at the expense of learning.
+You should memorize for the bar exam—but not at the expense of learning.
 It’s table stakes.
 Everyone’s doing it.
 It’s a minimum requirement.
 Just a cost of entry.
 So you do want to start memorizing as early as you can.

 I want to point out what bar students miss when they get tunnel vision around memorization.
 Don’t miss the forest for the trees: